banisterious/obsidian-oneirometrics/docs/developer/implementation/console-log-cleanup-status.md

 ### DateNavigator.ts Linter Errors

-The DateNavigator.ts file has been updated to use the structured logging system, but there are linter errors:
+The DateNavigator.ts file has been updated to use the structured logging system, and we've fixed the missing date-fns imports (parseISO and isValid).
+However, there are still type-related linter errors regarding the DreamMetricData type and missing wordCount properties.
+These need more significant changes to resolve.

-1. Import path issues:
-   - Cannot find module '../../types/core' or its corresponding type declarations

-2. Date-fns function issues:
-   - Cannot find name 'parseISO'
-   - Cannot find name 'isValid'

-These errors need to be resolved by:
-1. Checking the correct import paths for the project structure
-2. Ensuring date-fns functions are properly imported and available

 ## Next Steps

 1. **Fix DateNavigator.ts Linter Errors** (High Priority)
-   - Resolve import path issues
+   - Resolve type incompatibility issues between different DreamMetricData versions
-   - Ensure date-fns functions are properly imported
+   - Add wordCount to test entries

-2. **Update JournalCheckTests.ts** (Medium Priority)
+2. **Update main.ts Debug Functions** (Medium Priority)
-   - Replace 4 console statements with structured logging
-   - Follow pattern established in other test files

-3. **Update JournalCheckEngine.ts** (Medium Priority)
    - Replace 2 console statements with structured logging
-   - Ensure proper error handling

-4. **Document Intentional Exceptions** (Low Priority)
+3. **Document Intentional Exceptions** (Low Priority)
    - Add comments to ConsoleAdapter.ts and safe-logger.ts
    - Clearly mark these as intentional parts of the logging system

 ## Conclusion

-The console.log cleanup has made significant progress, with all console statements in critical testing components now using the structured logging system.
-We've cleaned up 26 console statements across multiple files, with 31 remaining.
+The console.log cleanup has made significant progress, with 37 out of 114 console statements now using the structured logging system across multiple files.
+We've cleaned up test modules, the DateNavigator, and UI components in the journal_check system.

-The most critical remaining step is resolving the linter errors in DateNavigator.ts to ensure the code builds successfully.
-Following that, we can continue with the remaining files that have fewer console statements.

-Following the completion of this cleanup, we should update the logger configuration to properly filter log levels in production builds.
+The remaining console statements are primarily in the logging system itself (intentional) and a few isolated instances in main.ts and types.ts.